-The ISBI fixed income portfolio had a positive return of 0.7% for the fiscal year compared to the Lehman U.S. Universal Bond Index which returned 1.0% for the year.
-During the fiscal year, the ISBI transitioned all fixed income assets to diversified external managers.
-The ISBI Board believes that the new structure will minimize the negative surprises such as those experienced in the past, and result in more predictable fixed income returns.
+The ISBI's fixed income portfolio had a positive return of 6.9% for the fiscal year compared to the Lehman U.S. Universal Bond Index which returned 7.4% for the year.
+During the fiscal year, the ISBI finished the repositioning of the portfolio by adding managers in the high yield and intermediate government/credit disciplines.
+The ISBI Board believes that the new structure will minimize negative surprises, such as those experienced in the past, and result in more predictable fixed income returns.